wilmixsolomon7/NJDOLLAR/README.md

 # NJDollar
-NJDollar   is the  another   Advanced  Technology  like  JDollar  which   is  invented  in  CDollar. where   N stands   for  Advanced.And  it   belongs  to  JIT-Tech Section1
+NJDollar   is the  another   Advanced  Technology  like  JDollar  which   is  invented  in  CDollar. where   N stands   for  Advanced.And  it   belongs  to  JIT-Tech Section1.
+NJDollar is a Technology which is used for interaction with other WSIT technologies, so it is called as Native Technology.

 Syntax:
 ------